 - In the Options section, check Add result as operational layer to add the output layer to the map's operational layers.
-Check Allow to export results to export the result locally to a CSV, feature collection, or GeoJSON file as well as to save the result as a feature collection item in My Content tab in the contents page in ArcGIS Online or ArcGIS Enterprise.
+Check Allow to export results to export the result locally to a CSV file, feature collection, or GeoJSON file as well as to save the result as a feature collection item on the My Content tab in the Contents pane in ArcGIS Online or ArcGIS Enterprise.
 Additionally, if your geoprocessing service is published with the View result with a map service parameter, the Use the drawing options of result map service option is enabled.
 You can choose to draw the result with the map service.
 If you do, the Renderer capability of Output in step 5 is disabled.
 If the Output may have different schema, use dynamic schema instead of predefined option is checked, the schema of the output feature set can't be predicted, including the field definition and geometry type.
 As a result, the renderer is ignored, and the feature set is added as a graphics layer using the default symbol.

 - Click OK to close the dialog box.

 - Click the widget icon to open the Geoprocessing widget.